What is Chronic Pain?

-- Myofascial Pain, which is pain arising from soft tissues.
-One example of this is whiplash injuries whereby a road accident causes trauma to the neck and/or back
+- Myofascial Pain - pain arising from soft tissues, such as whiplash where a road accident causes trauma to the neck or back

-- Neuropathic pain, which is pain arising from an injury to the nerves
+- Neuropathic pain - pain arising from a nerve injury

-- Other pain which may or may not be associated with the nerves, such as pain which spreads following a trauma to other regions of the body
+- Other pain which may or may not be associated with the nerves, such as pain from a trauma which then spreads to other parts of the body

-We can clarify some pain into known syndromes or conditions such as Fibromyalgia, Complex Regional Pain Syndrome, Somatoform Disorder and Chronic Pain.
-A doctor who specialises in this area of medicine, along with various tests, can help to provide a diagnosis for the pain symptoms.
+It's possible to categorise some pain into known syndromes or conditions, such as Fibromyalgia, Complex Regional Pain Syndrome, Somatoform Disorder and Chronic Pain.
+A doctor who specialises in this area of medicine can carry out tests and help to provide a diagnosis for the pain symptoms.

-These types of pain conditions are now documented as recognisable conditions and are classified in the Judicial College Guidelines; the guidelines which Judges use to assess the level or bracket of compensation a Claimant should receive.
+These types of pain conditions are recognised conditions and are classified in the Judicial College Guidelines (these are the guidelines judges use to assess the level of compensation in a personal injury claim).

-The aim of Chronic Pain treatment is to improve the level of function.
-Depending on the condition diagnosed, treatment can consist of a multidisciplinary approach, often involving psychiatric or psychological treatment.
+The aim of chronic pain treatment is to improve the level of function for the individual.
+Depending on what condition is diagnosed, treatment can consist of a multidisciplinary approach, often involving psychiatric or psychological treatment.
 This might involve cognitive behavior therapy, medication and physical therapy.

-However, it's important to note that people who are truly suffering from persistent pain conditions are entitled to compensation, especially given the detrimental effect it can have on their lives.
+However, it's important to note that people who are suffering from persistent pain conditions are entitled to compensation, especially given the detrimental effect this can have on their lives.